Louis de Gonzague, Duke of Nevers

 Nevers was again tempted to join the ligue during the second wave of the movement after the death of Alençon.
 Briefly serving as a commander for their forces in 1584, before he was pealed off from the movement in 1585 and returned to loyally supporting Henri.
 In 1588 he was chosen to replace the Prince of Condé as governor of Picardie.
 He would try and fail to receive the submission of several ligue towns in the governate for the king.
 In 1589 he would be replaced in the governate, and granted the role of governor of Champagne instead, a role he held in the name of his son.
 After the assassination of the Duke of Guise he was courted by the insurgent ligueurs in Paris who wanted to bring him over to the cause, but he rebuffed their advances.
-He virulently urged the king in the chaos that followed, not to come to terms with his heir Navarre but the king refused his advise, and formed an alliance, despite this Nevers remained loyal.
+He virulently urged the king in the chaos that followed, not to come to terms with his heir Navarre but the king refused his advice, and formed an alliance, despite this Nevers remained loyal.
 On the death of the king, he again flirted with the ligue before committing himself to Henri IV serving him in Champagne, and then in failed diplomatic negotiations with the Pope after his abjuration from Protestantism.
 After briefly serving on his financial council, he died in 1595.